codsen/codsen/packages/chlu/ideas.md

 # ideas

+- [ ] cater scenario: lazy developer adds a new entry, not covered by git tags.
+Date is automatically updated to today if it's older than today.
+If it's in the future it's left as it is (maybe it's entry for the future).
+- [ ] cater scenario: feature was coded up and changelog updated, but library not published.
+After some times passes, author comes back, thinking lib has been published, doesn't check the package.json, creates new entries in changelog as if those were published.
+- [ ] cater scenario: dates are wrong and they're available to pull from git tag data.

 - [ ] Add missing title "All notable changes.." as per keepachangelog.com
 - [ ] MAJOR: Read git files, gather versions, wipe all titles and fill them matching versions and dates straight from GIT repo info
 - [ ] If one entry has duplicate sections (like two "Added" sections), merge them.